Haitian Declaration of Independence: Declaring Independence

 Furthermore, even though it was successful, Dessalines opted for a revolution only "in one country".
 Historians have noted that this was due to Dessalines' desire to establish maintain friendly diplomatic relationships with neighboring European-controlled islands, which were largely opposed to dealing with Haiti due to fears of the effect it would have on their own plantation economies.
 In three conciliatory paragraphs that contrast with the strident tone of the rest of the document, Dessalines asks his countrymen to: "Ensure, however, that a missionary spirit does not destroy our work; let us allow our neighbours to breathe in peace; may they live quietly under the laws that they have made for themselves, and let us not, as revolutionary firebrands, declare ourselves the lawgivers of the Caribbean, nor let our glory consist in troubling the peace of the neighbouring islands.
 Unlike that which we inhabit, theirs has not been drenched in the innocent blood of its inhabitants; they have no vengeance to claim from the authority that protects them."Despite this, however, the Haitian Revolution and its consequent independence were unlike other revolutions of the time.
 The general post-independence autocratic tradition in Haiti differentiated it from most other Latin American societies that became republics following a revolution, with the exception of a select few that became monarchies.
-It was only after the assassination of emperor Dessalines in 1806, that the freed slaves—also signatories of the declaration—went on to establish Haiti's first republic.
+It was only after the assassination of emperor Dessalines in 1806, that the freed slaves—also signatories of the declaration—went on to establish Haiti's first black republic.

-The Act of Independence was supposed to be held at the National Archives building in Port-au-Prince and it was there until the government of Fabre Geffrard until it was sold to a German who wanted to exhibit it in the British Museum.
+The Act of Independence was supposed to be held at the National Archives building in Port-au-Prince, and it was there until the government of Fabre Geffrard sold to a German who wanted to exhibit it in the British Museum.
 After the 2010 earthquake, in April 2010, a Canadian graduate student at Duke University was studying in London found the only surviving copy of the original printing in The National Archives.